samsquire/thunk-system/README.md

 # What do you want to do?

 * I want to display lots of things very fast.
+* I want to write inefficient code but the compiler optimises it for me.
+* I want scrolling to be very smooth.
+* I want to scroll page-at-a-time or to a particular time.
+* I want navigation to the start of an event sequence.
 * I want to accept lots of traffic for the minimum cost.
 * I want to compile and make changes extremely fast.
 * I want low latency.
 * I want bottlenecks to be avoided.
 * I want to compile incrementally.
+(Modules)
 * I want to define behaviours and fuse them together.
 * I want architecture to be transformable.
 * I want tradeoffs to be pickable.
 * I want data structures to be easy to clone.
 * I want serialization that is performant.
-* There's an AST for that.
+* There's an AST for that: an AST for defining desired behaviours.
+* I want to accept any quantity of data.

 ```
 ```